 Tips For Your First Visit:

-- COMFORTABLE CLOTHING: Wear loose fitting clothes that can be easily rolled up above your knees and elbows.
-Depending on your treatment you may need to expose your abdomen, so avoid one piece suites or dresses.
+COMFORTABLE CLOTHING: Wear loose-fitting clothes that can be easily rolled up above your knees and elbows.
+Depending on your treatment you may need to expose your abdomen, so avoid one-piece suits or dresses.